 - Setting policy concerning graduate student support.

-The Graduate Assembly may advise the deans of the colleges or schools, the Dean of Graduate Studies, and the Vice President for Research on research support policies and other matters it deems appropriate or on which advice is requested by any of the above.
+The Graduate Assembly may advise the deans of the colleges or schools, the Dean of the Graduate School, and the Vice President for Research on research support policies and other matters it deems appropriate or on which advice is requested by any of the above.

 There are at least two scheduled meetings of the Graduate Assembly each long semester.
 Additional meetings may be called by the Administrative Committee or by the chair in response to a written request signed by five members of the assembly.
 Meetings are open unless, by a majority vote, the assembly decides to enter executive session.